suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/HTML5-CSS3-and-bootstrap-projects/blob/main/images/html-css-image.jpg" width = 750/>

 &emsp;&emsp; 🍔 [Adare Restaurant Webpage](https://github.com/suhasmaddali/Adare-Restaurant-Webpage) - A website is designed with knowledge of HTML and CSS.
 Styling is also done with the CSS stylesheets that really helps in building effective designs.
 Users are able to book a reservation along with locating the exact place where the restaurant is present.
-In addition, an youtube video is also placed in the homepage so that visiters take a look at it.
+In addition, an youtube video is also embedded in the homepage so that visiters take a look before ordering the foods in the restaurant.

 ## 😇😇 My Values: